The backbone of an HTML document is tags.

 <tbody> appeared out of nowhere.
-You should keep this in mind while working with tables to avoid surprises.
+We should keep this in mind while working with tables to avoid surprises.

 <!DOCTYPE HTML> <html> <body> The truth about elk. <ol> <li>An elk is a smart</li> <!-- comment --> <li>...and cunning animal!</li> </ol> </body> </html>

-Here we see a new tree node type – comment node, labeled as
+We can see here a new tree node type – comment node, labeled as

 We may think – why is a comment added to the DOM?
 It doesn’t affect the visual representation in any way.
 But there’s a rule – if something’s in HTML, then it also must be in the DOM tree.

 Everything in HTML, even comments, becomes a part of the DOM.

 <!DOCTYPE...> directive at the very beginning of HTML is also a DOM node.
 It’s in the DOM tree right before

 <html>.
 Few people know about that.
-We are not going to touch that node, we even don’t draw it on diagrams for that reason, but it’s there.
+We are not going to touch that node, we even don’t draw it on diagrams, but it’s there.

 document object that represents the whole document is, formally, a DOM node as well.